safesoftware/helm-charts/README.md

 ### Minor Version

-Minor version refers to back-compatible changes that does not break the API.
+Minor version refers to back-compatible changes that does not break deploying earlier versions of FME Flow.

 ### Patch Version